markdicksonjr/nibbler/README.md

 to register as "healthy" or "started".
 In any case, nibbler.port is also more explicit, so it takes priority.
 To experiment, set the environment variable NIBBLER_PORT to something like 8001 and start the app.
 You'll see that environment variables in the sample app take priorityover file-defined values.
-If you remove all environment variables and values in the JSON file, you'll see the server start on port 3000.
+If you remove all environment variables and values in the JSON file, you'll see the server start without listening on a port.
 Your app can define sources its own way, so keep in mind the sample is just one demonstration of how this can be done.

 - the environment variables can be directly mapped to JSON values (when provided as a source to LoadConfiguration).
 Environment variables